BrandonCorey/JS_130_Notes/asynchonous.md

 - A closure is formed with `sec` and the callback definition within `setTimeout`

 **Differences**
+NOTE: (JS handles counters with closure in a special way, but treats them similar to newly scoped variables on each iteration)
 - In the first example, we use `let` to declare variables.
 These are block scoped.
 With closure, JS *treats* this as if, on each itertion, a new `sec` variable is declared
   - A new variable means a new `sec` variable is closed over on each iteration by the callback passed to `setTimeout`
   - This means a new closure is formed (as the enviroment is changed on each iteration)